ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2014_AccidentPrevention_Jones,
-    author = "Jones, MP and Chapman, P and Bailey, K", title = "The influence of image valence on visual attention and perception of risk in drivers", journal = "Accident Analysis \\& Prevention",
+    author = "Jones, MP and Chapman, P and Bailey, K", journal = "Accident Analysis \\& Prevention",
-    volume = "73",
     pages = "296--304",
-    year = "2014",
-    publisher = "Elsevier"
+    publisher = "Elsevier",
+    title = "The influence of image valence on visual attention and perception of risk in drivers", volume = "73",
+    year = "2014"
 }
 </pre>
 </ul>